 Before delving into detailed questions, it's essential to have a basic understanding of what high-dose chemotherapy entails.
 This treatment involves administering higher amounts of chemotherapy drugs to destroy more cancer cells.
 However, it also means higher toxicity and potential side effects.
 Knowing this will help you frame your questions more effectively.

 High-dose chemotherapy can be a challenging journey, but being well-informed and actively participating in your treatment planning can help you navigate this path more confidently.
-Don't hesitate to ask your healthcare team any and all questions you may have.
+Don't hesitate to ask your healthcare team any questions you may have.
 Remember, you are not alone in this fight against cancer.

 For more information on cancer treatments and patient care, please visit our main blog page.